rollkit/docs/docs/rollkit-stack.md

 sidebar_position: 3
 ---

-# The RollKit Stack
+# The Rollkit Stack

-This section will cover the technical stack of RollKit.
+This section will cover the technical stack of Rollkit.

-RollKit is built by replacing Tendermint, the Cosmos-SDK Consensus Layer, with a drop-in replacement that communicates directly with Celestia's Data Availability (DA) and Consensus Layer.
+Rollkit is built by replacing Tendermint, the Cosmos-SDK Consensus Layer, with a drop-in replacement that communicates directly with Celestia's Data Availability (DA) and Consensus Layer.
 Our version of Tendermint is designed to work seamlessly with other modular layers, allowing for greater flexibility